 And I’m here to help you get started so you can feel more relaxed, present, and connected with your children.

-As a homeschooling mentor, I am asked all the time, “Where do I start?”
+As a homeschooling coach and mentor, I’m asked all the time, “Where do I start?”

 If you’re wondering that too, you’re in the right place!

-This page will give you 7 first steps to take, plus a basic supplies and resources list so you can begin bringing the magic of Waldorf to your children and family right away.
+This page will give you 7 first steps to take, plus a basic supplies and resources list so you can begin bringing the magic of hand-on homeschooling, and the Waldorf approach if you’re interested, to your children and family right away.

 1. Start Where You Are!

 Honestly, wherever you are on the homeschooling journey and in your understanding of the Waldorf method is just fine.
 You will learn as you go just like we all have.

 I like to say, “Think in threes, pick one.”
 So find three things from this article that you want to implement and then start with the first one!

 Rather than expect perfectly planned and executed lessons, start with creating a steady rhythm for your family.